MrAsterisco/PasswordField/README.md

 On macOS, a checkbox will be displayed below the field with the same purpose of the button.

-tvOS works differently with text input and, most of the times, users will most probably type with another device: for these reasons, PasswordField is not marked as unavailable on tvOS.
+tvOS works differently with text input and, most of the times, users will most probably type with another device: for these reasons, **PasswordField is marked as unavailable on tvOS**.

 ## Compatibility
 PasswordField requires **iOS 15.0 or later**, **macOS 12.0 or later**, and **watchOS 8.0** or later.
 It is **not** available on tvOS, although it can be referenced on multi-platform projects targeting **tvOS 13.0 or later**.